kushal-exe/layoffssql/README.md

 10.showing running total of total laid off happened every month.<br>
 11.data of companies with sum of layoff every year ordered by maximum layoff.<br>
 12.query the data of the years where five or less than 5 different companies did layoff.<br>
-13.find out the avergage of percentage as per the stage of layoffs.<br>
+13.find out the average of percentage as per the stage of layoffs.<br>